1. When can I book for Everest Base Camp Trekking?

 9. What types of medication should I bring from home for the trek?

-In our list we always mention general medication to bring from home as well from your doctor advice also, your doctor might recommend you some basic medication list like medicine against diarrhea, headache, fever, cold-flu as well constipation including first aid for cuts-wounds and burns as well.
-In ever trip of ours we carry comprehensive medical kits which will be carried by our trekking staff, guides or group leader for common use if required as for your own personal illness, where you doctors might have recommended some medicine to carry with you.
+In our list we always mention general medication to bring from home as well from your doctor's advice also, your doctor might recommend some basic medication lists like a medicine against diarrhea, headache, fever, cold-flu as well constipation including first aid for cuts-wounds and burns as well.
+In every trip of ours, we carry comprehensive medical kits which will be carried by our trekking staff, guides, or group leader for common use if required as for your own personal illness, where your doctors might have recommended some medicine to carry with you.

-10. What are the major factors and precaution one should take care on treks?
+10. What are the major factors and precautions one should take care of treks?

-Always abide the rules of the company and guides / leader, most of the main sickness is stomach disorder due to change in foods and culture shocks.
-If people have traveled in Asian countries and know the food well will be not a problem.
-Other factors might leads to altitude sickness known as AMS (Acute Mountain Sickness) which can happen to any people, if they are not careful by walking fast in higher elevation and might catch the symptoms of AMS.
+Always abide by the rules of the company and guides/leader, most of the main sickness is stomach disorder due to change in foods and culture shocks.
+If people have traveled to Asian countries and know the food well will be not a problem.
+Other factors might leads to altitude sickness known as AMS (Acute Mountain Sickness) which can happen to any people if they are not careful by walking fast in higher elevation and might catch the symptoms of AMS.

 We have designed the itinerary days where people can acclimatize well with rest days in a couple of high places before reaching much higher to our goal and highlights.
 Some people might take Diamox pills, which is often used as high altitude pills, should consult the doctors before taking the right dose, which helps to regulate the flow of blood systems from getting clots in high altitude.
 Where drinking plenty of fluids, water-juice, and rehydration drink including black warm tea also helps and taking much rest after getting tired.